Activity note: Hotel check-in from 3:00 p.m.

 Evening: Orientation: At 7:00 PM the Group Leader will greet everyone with a warm welcome and lead introductions.
 We will review the up-to-date program schedule and any changes, discuss roles and responsibilities, logistics, safety guidelines, emergency procedures, and answer any questions you may have.
 All field trips will be led by our Group Leader, a seasoned and experienced naturalist, unless specified otherwise.
 Transportation will be provided primarily via vans unless otherwise noted.
 Free time is reserved for your personal independent exploration offering opportunities to make the program more meaningful and memorable through personal independent exploration, engaging in available activities on your own, or simply relaxing and making new friends among fellow participants.
 The Group Leader will always be happy to offer suggestions.
 Program activities, schedules, personnel, and indicated distances or times may be changed due to local conditions/circumstances.
 In the event of changes, we will alert you as quickly as possible.
 Thank you for your understanding.
 Continue getting to know your fellow Road Scholars, settle in, and get a good night’s rest for the day ahead.

-Activity note: Minimal walking with while enjoying stops during our exploration of Sedona.
+Activity note: Minimal walking with while enjoying stops during the exploration of Sedona.

 Breakfast: At the restaurant adjacent to the hotel, the breakfast buffet offers choices such as eggs, breakfast meats, French toast, hot and cold cereals, fresh fruit, juices, coffee, tea, water.